Sony says China sales of PlayStation 4 limited by censorship rules

 "We are still challenged somewhat with a censorship regime that we have to work with.
 This can be time-consuming," Andrew House, chief executive officer of Sony Computer Entertainment, told Reuters in an interview on Thursday.

-Sony started selling PlayStation 4 consoles in China in March, hoping to capitalize on the end of the 14-year ban.
+Sony started selling PlayStation 4 consoles in China in March, hoping to capitalise on the end of the 14-year ban.
 But Beijing's tough censorship rules have limited the number of gaming titles.

 "I don't think it has been a kind of a rocket launch start," House said, while adding that he still saw "tremendous potential for gaming as an entertainment medium in China".